-Remove the bottom shock absorber nut (2) (Ref Fig. 1).
+Remove the bottom shock absorber nut (2) (Ref.
+Fig. 1 on Page M-2).

 Place a floor jack under the center section of the rear axle (13) and raise just enough to place a second set of jack stands under the axle tubes.
-With both the rear axle and the frame supported, the Hex bolt (8) and the hardware (9) can be removed.
+With both the rear axle and the frame supported, the 'U' bolt (8) and the hardware (9) can be removed.